rng-guy/NFSMWBartender/README.txt

 Some popular .asi mods REQUIRE (RE)CONFIGURATION to be compatible with Bartender:
  • In "NFSMW ExtraOptions" by ExOptsTeam, disable the "HeatLevelOverride" feature.
  • In "NFSMW Unlimiter" by nlgxzef, disable the "EnableCopDestroyedStringHook" feature.
- • In "NFSMW LimitAdjuster" by Zolika1351, disable everything in the "[Options]" group.
+ • In "NFSMW LimitAdjuster" by Zolika1351, disable every cop-related feature under "[Options]".